F1248/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 :::

-**Note:** Unless you are building OpenCore on a different machine than it's targeted for, **do not** change the model in the main settings view.
-It is important to understand that OpenCore Legacy Patcher targets this model regardless of what you may have spoofed to, as your Mac is still what the Native SMBIOS shows.
+**Note:** Unless you're building OpenCore on a different machine than it's targeted for, **don't** change the model in the main settings view.
+It's important to understand that OpenCore Legacy Patcher targets this model regardless of what you may have spoofed to, as your Mac is still what the Native SMBIOS shows.

 Lastly, Build and install OpenCore again, and reboot back to the OS.
 Enable Universal Control as explained in the [Enabling Universal Control section.](#enabling-universal-control)

 You should now be prompted to log back into iCloud by your Mac.
-If you get this prompt, you have successfully configured SMBIOS spoofing.
-Otherwise, verify that you have correctly followed the steps listed above, or ask on the Discord server for further assistance in [#misc-help](https://discord.gg/rqdPgH8xSN).
+If you get this prompt, you've successfully configured SMBIOS spoofing.
+Otherwise, verify that you've correctly followed the steps listed above, or ask on the Discord server for further assistance in [#misc-help](https://discord.gg/rqdPgH8xSN).